simonsdave/yar/docs/deployment_configuration.md

 * load balancer to distribute traffic across auth servers - node(s) used for SSL Termination could do this except we have snort in there or could use haproxy, nginx or Apache
 * auth servers make requests to key servers using "client side haproxy pattern" & key servers likewise do the same to couchdb instances
 * after authentication, authorization & accounting (done in auth server) traffic needs to be routed to app server or key server (yes requests to the key server should go thru the auth server too!)

+##References
+* [this](http://threatpost.com/seriousness-of-openssl-heartbleed-bug-sets-in/105309) article on the heartbleed bug is a great reminder of why we're fanatical about limiting what's running on edge devices